-The first rule to remember for keeping animals out of your pool is to cover your pool when not in use.
-Different types of pool covers exist for different purposes such as keeping water clean, blocking UV rays, and keeping pets away.
+The first rule to remember for keeping animals out of your pool is to cover your collection when not in use.
+Different pool covers exist for other purposes, such as keeping water clean, blocking UV rays, and keeping pets away.

-Some of the most durable covers are made of polypropylene whereas lighter but more flexible covers are often made of polyethylene.
-Pool covers provide several other benefits such as they reduce heat loss and water evaporation as well as keep debris out of your pool.
+Some of the most durable covers are polypropylene, whereas lighter but more flexible covers are often polyethylene.
+Pool covers provide several other benefits, such as they reduce heat loss and water evaporation as well as keeping debris out of your pool.

 2. Build a Fence Around Your Pool

-Different kinds of fences deliver different results when it comes to how to keep critters out of your pool.
+Different kinds of fences deliver different results regarding how to keep critters out of your pool.
 A high stone fence keeps out animals that can't climb, but it might attract birds.
 Stone, brick, and wood are all effective fencing materials that add to your privacy.

-Aluminum is among the most durable type of pool fencing and is sufficient for keeping larger critters like raccoons out of your pool area.
+Aluminum is among the most durable types of pool fencing and is sufficient for keeping larger critters like raccoons out of your pool area.
 The beauty of glass fencing is it provides an unobstructed view of your landscaping.
-Mesh pool fences are made with small steel chain links that make it impossible for animals to climb.
+Mesh pool fences are made with tiny steel chain links that make it impossible for animals to climb.

 3. Use an Animal Repellent Device